lcknp/lcknp/README.md

 - 👋 Hi, I’m @lcknp, aka Luca.
 Livin in BaWü.
-- 👀 I’m interested in Analog Photography, Sports and Coding.
+- 👀 I’m interested in Analog Photography and Coding.
 - 📫 How to reach me Instagram @lcknp

 <!---